So, like many of you, I used to suffer from insomnia.

 Appreciate it.

-Mark in New York City, the all-new AM 710 WOR, the Talk of New York, what's going on?
+Mark in New York City, the all-new AM710 WOR, The Talk of New York.

 Hi, Sean.

-I want to uh congratulate you and welcome you aboard, finally recognizing, seeing the light and uh becoming aware that government, uh, with Trump's little work with Carrier, the government really can play an important role in helping to achieve jobs here.
+Finally recognizing, seeing the light, and becoming aware that government, with Trump's little work with Carrier, that government really can play an important role in helping to achieve jobs here.

-Um, you know, I I'm a liberal and I've for years listened to you and heard you berating government has to get out, government echoing Reagan, government is the problem.
+You know, I'm a liberal, and I've for years listened to you and heard you berating government has to get out, government echoing Reagan, government is the problem.

-Now we're seeing no and and you're coming on board and saying, oh no, look at this.
+Now we're seeing, no, and you're coming on board and saying, oh, no, look at this.

-Government can pressure companies, government can do changes to help create real jobs, non-government jobs.
+Government can do changes to help create real jobs, non-government jobs.

-When Donald Trump went to the lobby of Trump Tower yesterday and announced the fifty billion dollar investment in the fifty thousand jobs, how much did the government pay for that?
+So when Donald Trump went to the lobby of Trump Tower yesterday and announced the $50 billion investment in the 50,000 jobs, how much did the government pay for that?

 Okay, I asked you a question.

-How much did the government pay for the fifty thousand jobs that they're pledging to to create and the fifty billion dollars they're pledging to invest.
+How much did the government pay for the 50,000 jobs that they're pledging to create and the $50 billion they're pledging to invest?

 Okay, Mark, Mark, they paid nothing.